- Academics Home

 How long does it take to complete the Nursing Program?

 Once accepted into the Nursing Program, students can complete the program in four consecutive semesters.
 Some students choose to complete science courses and electives prior to beginning their nursing courses which will extend the number of semesters to complete the program.

 What kind of clinical experiences do students have at SUNY Adirondack?

 There is a clinical component in each of the required nursing courses in the Nursing Program.
 Students learn and practice basic nursing skills in a simulation nursing lab on campus and have hospital clinical experiences as well.
-Saratoga Hospital, Glens Falls Hospital, Bellevue Women’s Hospital, Four Winds, and a variety of nursing homes and community agencies are utilized for student clinical experiences.
+Saratoga Hospital, Glens Falls Hospital, Bellevue Women’s Hospital, Four Winds, Albany Medical Center and a variety of community agencies are utilized for student clinical experiences.
 Students are responsible for transportation to these facilities.